 Life Imprisonment Worldwide: Principles and Practice

-In the first study of its kind, the researchers will examine the imposition and implementation of life imprisonment around the world in order to be able to understand which crimes attract life sentences, how such sentences are implemented, and the conditions under which prisoners serve them.
+Over the past four years, the researchers have studied the imposition and implementation of life imprisonment around the world in order to be able to understand the different types of life sentences, how many persons are sentenced to life imprisonment, which crimes attract life sentences, how such sentences are implemented, and the conditions under which prisoners serve them.

-The study will also critically assess the practice of life imprisonment in the light of human rights principles and standards developed by international human rights bodies and national courts.
-It also aims to provide clear and principled guidance to policy makers and practitioners on when and how life imprisonment, if it is used as a punishment at all, should be imposed and implemented.
+They have assessed critically the practice of life imprisonment in the light of human rights principles and standards developed by international human rights bodies and national courts.
+One of the main aims has been to provide clear and principled guidance to policy makers and practitioners on when and how life imprisonment, if it is used as a punishment at all, should be imposed and implemented.

-The research team is made up of the Project Director, Professor Dirk Van Zyl Smit; Senior Research Fellow, Dr Catherine Appleton, author to the award-winning book, Life after Life Imprisonment (2010); Research Fellow Doctor Vicky Vouleli, and Research Associate Doctor Angelika Reichstein.
+The current research team is made up of the Project Director, Professor Dirk Van Zyl Smit and Senior Research Fellow Dr Catherine Appleton, author to the award-winning book, Life after Life Imprisonment (2010).